-The Livable Communities Coalition, with the support of DeKalb County, funded a study of the four quadrants at the North Druid Hills Road and Briarcliff Road intersection.
-"A New Public Realm for DeKalb County" addressed the implications redevelopment in this area and recommended transportation and greenspace improvements the County should pursue through various mechanisms.
-The developer should work with the County to ensure the plan is implemented where possible.
+The Livable Communities Coalition, with the support of DeKalb County, funded a study for the four quadrants around the North Druid Hills Road and Briarcliff Road intersection.
+"A New Public Realm for DeKalb County", the completed study, addressed the implications of intense redevelopment in this area and recommended several transportation and greenspace improvements that the County should pursue through various mechanisms.
+ARC would like DeKalb County to clarify the status of this study as it pertains to official County policy as well as its consistency with adopted policy for the area.